Keith DeCandido: Career

 He has also edited or co-edited various anthologies, including OtherWere (with Laura Anne Gilman), Urban Nightmares (with Josepha Sherman), Imaginings, Double Trouble: An Anthology of Two-Fisted Team-Ups (with Jonathan Maberry), The Four ???? of the Apocalypse (with Wrenn Simms), the Doctor Who collection Short Trips: The Quality of Leadership, and the Star Trek anthologies New Frontier: No Limits (with Peter David), Tales of the Dominion War, and Tales from the Captain's Table.
-Among his other editorial accomplishments include editing the Marvel novels published by Berkley Books from 1994-2000 and the Star Trek: Starfleet Corps of Engineers series of monthly eBook novellas from 2000-2008.
+Among his other editorial accomplishments are editing the Marvel novels published by Berkley Books from 1994 to 2000 and the Star Trek: Starfleet Corps of Engineers series of monthly eBook novellas from 2000 to 2008.
 He continues to do freelance editorial work for personal clients.

 In 2009, DeCandido was named Grandmaster by the International Association of Media Tie-In Writers.
+In 2026, he was awarded the Edward E. Smith Memorial Award for Imaginative Fiction, also known as the Skylark.

 He has written rewatches for Reactor Magazine (formerly Tor.com) since 2011, including Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, Stargate, Batman 1966, "4-Color to 35-Millimeter: The Great Superhero Movie Rewatch," about every live-action superhero movie based on a comic book, and Babylon 5.
-DeCandido also writes reviews and commentary for Reactor, including reviews of many of TV adaptions of comic books and of the new Star Trek shows Star Trek: Discovery, Star Trek: Picard, Star Trek: Lower Decks, Star Trek: Strange New Worlds, Star Trek: Prodigy, Short Treks, and Section 31.
+DeCandido also writes reviews and commentary for Reactor, including reviews of many of TV adaptions of comic books and of the new Star Trek shows Star Trek: Discovery, Star Trek: Picard, Star Trek: Lower Decks, Star Trek: Strange New Worlds, Star Trek: Prodigy, Short Treks, Section 31, and Star Trek: Starfleet Academy.

 Personal life

 DeCandido is an avid baseball fan, particularly of the New York Yankees.
 He has contributed in the past to both the Replacement Level Yankees Weblog and Pinstripe Alley, and he currently serves as an occasional freelance editor for the Society for American Baseball Research.

 DeCandido is a percussionist.
 He was with the Don't Quit Your Day Job Players (a rock/blues band that played science fiction conventions, clubs, and fairs) from 1994 until the band broke up in 2000.
-He has played with David Honigsberg, Steven Rosenhaus, and the Randy Bandits, and since 2006 has been a member of the Maryland-based parody band Boogie Knights, who are a fixture of several east coast science fiction conventions.
+He has played with David Honigsberg, Steven Rosenhaus, the Randy Bandits, and the Chris Abbott Band, and since 2006 has been a member of the Maryland-based parody band Boogie Knights, who are a fixture of several east coast science fiction conventions.

 Since 2004, DeCandido has trained in Kenshikai Karate.
 He achieved his shodan (first-degree black belt) in 2009, and has been a yondan (fourth-degree black belt) since 2021.